ka-th-y/Flower_Image_Classifier_Udacity/README.md

 **Pytorch**

-**optional:** Use a gpu to accelerate the model training and image prediction process
+**Optional:** Use a gpu to accelerate the model training and image prediction process

 If you want to execute the Jupiter notebook code _(2)_: